Meet the contestants for Love Island 2022

 A new batch of islanders will be heading to the villa this summer

+Michael Owen’s daughter, a senior microbiologist, and the first-ever deaf islander are among this year’s Love Island contestants.

-Love Island 2022 is nearly here, with a new cast of singletons preparing to head into the villa this summer.
+The 2022 series is nearly here, with a new cast of singletons preparing to head into the villa this summer.

 The ITV2 dating show returns next Monday (6 June) for a brand new series, after last year’s show was won by Millie Court and Liam Reardon.